silkkycloud/docker-pleroma/README.md

 - Tini init manager
 - Uses official Pleroma's Docker config
 - Build from source code and uses by default stable branch
+- Rootless image
+- The image is being scanned by Trivy once a day

 # How to adopt for yourself
 Check the config.exs file and configurate it as you wish, next check which branch you want to use (by default it is stable one)